niclee1219/HealthHack-Archive/README.md

    - Username: `********` (account details sent to email)
    - Password: `********` (account details sent to email)
 3. Once logged in, you will be able to access the ARCHIVE dashboard and its features.
-    - To access the ARCHIVE dashboard, click on the `HealthHack-ARCHIVE` app at the home screen to access the app
+    - To access the ARCHIVE dashboard, click on the `HealthHack-ARCHIVE` app on the home screen to access the app
     - **(if you are logged in)** Alternatively, visit [here](https://healthhack2024.retool.com/apps/2ef143bc-c4df-11ee-89e7-dbcc5ce330e5/HealthHack-ARCHIVE) to view the app

 To request access, please send an email to [our team](mailto:lee_nicholas@u.nus.edu).
 Thanks!